AFASSoftware/maquette/_includes/usage.md

 maquette.renderLoop(document.body, render, {});
 {% endhighlight %}

-There is one special rule when creating a virtual DOM nodes, all childnodes must be distinguishable.
-This means that all children must eather have a unique selector, or they should have a unique key.
+There is one special rule when creating a virtual DOM nodes that requires special attention.
+Maquette needs all childnodes to be distinguishable.
+This means that all children must eather have a unique selector, or they must provide a unique key property.
-This is needed to do accurate animations and it also helps maquette to perform better.
+Maquette needs ths information to do accurate animations.
+It also helps maquette to perform better.

+More info can be found in the <a href="https://github.com/johan-gorter/maquette/blob/master/docs/API.md">API Reference</a>.